 Bright Futures is a national health promotion and prevention initiative, led by the American Academy of Pediatrics (AAP) and supported by the Maternal and Child Health Bureau (MCHB), Health Resources and Services Administration (HRSA).
 The Bright Futures Guidelines for Health Supervision of Infants, Children, and Adolescents (4th Edition) and the corresponding Bright Futures/AAP Recommendations for Preventive Pediatric Health Care (Periodicity Schedule) provide theory-based and evidence-driven guidance for all preventive care screenings and health supervision visits through age 21.
 Bright Futures is recognized in federal law as the standard for pediatric preventive health insurance coverage.
 The Centers for Medicare and Medicaid Services (CMS) encourages state Medicaid agencies to use this nationally recognized Bright Futures/AAP Periodicity Schedule or consult with recognized medical organizations involved in child health care in developing their EPSDT periodicity schedule of pediatric preventive care.
-The following analysis of New Hampshire's EPSDT benefit was conducted by the AAP to promote the use of Bright Futures as the professional standard for pediatric preventive care.
+The following analysis of the District of Columbia's EPSDT benefit was conducted by the AAP to promote the use of Bright Futures as the professional standard for pediatric preventive care.

-New Hampshire's profile compares the state's 2018 Medicaid EPSDT benefit with the Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents, 4th Edition, and the Bright Futures/AAP Recommendations for Preventive Pediatric Health Care (Periodicity Schedule) published in Pediatrics in April 2017.
-This state profile also contains information about New Hampshire's 2016 Medicaid pediatric preventive care quality measures and performance based on the state's voluntary reporting on selected Child Core Set measures.
+The District of Columbia's (DC) profile compares the state's 2018 Medicaid EPSDT benefit with the Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents, 4th Edition, and the Bright Futures/AAP Recommendations for Preventive Pediatric Health Care (Periodicity Schedule) published in Pediatrics in April 2017.
+This state profile also contains information about the District of Columbia's 2016 Medicaid pediatric preventive care quality measures and performance based on the state's voluntary reporting on selected Child Core Set measures.
 Information about the state Medicaid medical necessity definition used for EPSDT and a promising practice related to pediatric preventive care is also found here.
-New Hampshire's profile is based on a review of the state's Medicaid website, provider manual, and other referenced state documents, and an analysis of 2016 state Medicaid data reported to CMS on child health quality.
-This profile was also reviewed by state Medicaid EPSDT officials.
-Information is current as of February 2018.
+The District of Columbia's profile is based on a review of the state's Medicaid website, provider manual, and other referenced state documents; and an analysis of 2016 state Medicaid EPSDT officials.
+Information is current as of March 2018.